Telling apart two types of gravitational-wave signals

 What is needed to distinguish between binary black hole and neutron star black hole mergers?

 As the number of gravitational wave observations increase, many questions arise; one of growing importance is this: when a gravitational-wave from a low mass merger is detected without a concurrent electromagnetic signal how can one distinguish a light weight binary black hole merger from a neutron star black hole merger?
 Researchers at the Max Planck Institute for Gravitational Physics (Albert Einstein Institute Hannover, AEI), at Leibniz University Hannover, and at Radboud University have used a simulated search for such gravitational-wave signals to answer this question.
-Their results were published in The Astrophysical Journal today.
+Their results were now published in The Astrophysical Journal.
 Third-generation detectors such as Cosmic Explorer and the Einstein Telescope will be able to make a clear-cut distinction under favorable circumstances.
 This shows that new instruments will be needed for precise gravitational-wave astrophysics.

 Gravitational-wave signals are like fingerprints.
 They allow astrophysicists to find the culprit for a signal they detect.
 Moreover, the researchers can infer many properties of the source that emitted the signal.
 All signals observed so far by LIGO and Virgo came from collisions of compact objects, such as black holes and neutron stars.
 Their masses and spins and the nature of the merging objects can be extracted from the gravitational wave.

 Some types of signals can be harder to tell apart than others.
 “If you only consider the masses of the objects, a binary black hole merger where one black hole is very small can be difficult, if not impossible, to distinguish from a neutron star black hole merger.
-We don’t know with certainty the maximum mass of a neutron star or the minimum mass of a black hole,” says Stephanie Brown, a PhD student at the Max Planck Institute for Gravitational Physics and at Leibniz University Hannover, lead author of the study published in The Astrophysical Journal today.
+We don’t know with certainty the maximum mass of a neutron star or the minimum mass of a black hole,” says Stephanie Brown, a PhD student at the Max Planck Institute for Gravitational Physics and at Leibniz University Hannover, lead author of the study published now in The Astrophysical Journal.

 If mass alone is not sufficient to unambiguously distinguish the two merger types, then what is?
 Neutron stars – unlike black holes – consist of matter.
 Therefore, there are two ways in which the presence of a neutron star in the merger can be determined: the presence of an electromagnetic counterpart or the imprint of matter effects on the gravitational wave itself.